Just5KY/homey/README.md

 This will allow homey to view and control containers on the host machine.
 It's safe to ignore `HOMEY_API_DOCKER_USER_ID` and `GROUP_ID`.

 ## Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
-3D eyecandy, service links, and bookmarks are disabled.
+Everything is disabled except service links and bookmarks.
 If you'd like to run homey in minimal mode and are not running in Docker, work with the local config file: `/public/config/config.yml`.
 If you're running in Docker, edit the config file in homey's Docker volume as usual.

 This option can be toggled using the settings menu or the `minimal_mode` flag.